 You could also apply for a survivorship policy, also known as joint survivorship or second to die insurance.
-Basically this works by naming 2 joint insured people.
-The policy does not necessarily pay out when you pass away, it pays a claim when both parties pass.
-This is most often used if a husband and wife want to provide for children in the case that both spouses pass away before the children are financial independent.
+Basically, this works by naming 2 joint insured people.
+The policy does not necessarily payout when you pass away, it pays a claim when both parties pass.
+This is most often used if a husband and wife want to provide for children in the case that both spouses pass away before the children are financially independent.
 This type of policy can be even less expensive than a normal standard issue policy and can be a good option in some cases.

 Disabled veterans may qualify for life insurance through the US Department of Veteran Affairs.
-Check with them for their rules and regulations, but usually for a policy to be issued the veteran must be in good health besides the disability, the disability must have been directly caused by service in the military, and you must apply within two years of the disability being recognized officially the they Department.
+Check with them for their rules and regulations, but usually, for a policy to be issued the veteran must be in good health besides the disability, the disability must have been directly caused by service in the military, and you must apply within two years of the disability being recognized officially by the department.